 European Medicines Agency's score of 27 is higher than 54% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, the European Medicines Agency (EMA) reported total carbon emissions of approximately 1,901,900 kg CO2e, with all emissions classified under Scope 3, specifically from business travel, which accounted for about 1,682,900 kg CO2e.
 This marks a significant increase from 2022, when total emissions were approximately 979,900 kg CO2e, with business travel contributing about 791,600 kg CO2e.
-The EMA's emissions data for previous years shows a notable trend: in 2021, emissions were around 178,500 kg CO2e, and in 2020, they were approximately 809,100 kg CO2e, indicating a substantial rise in emissions over the past two years.
-Despite the increase in emissions, the EMA has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to frameworks such as the Science Based Targets initiative (SBTi).
-The agency's climate commitments remain vague, with no specific pledges or initiatives reported.
-The emissions data is not cascaded from any parent organization, and all figures are directly reported by the European Medicines Agency.
-The agency's headquarters is located in the Netherlands (NL).
+The EMA's emissions data for previous years shows a notable trend: in 2021, total emissions were about 178,500 kg CO2e, with business travel at 800 kg CO2e, and in 2020, total emissions were approximately 809,100 kg CO2e, with business travel at about 525,700 kg CO2e.
+Despite these figures, the EMA has not set specific reduction targets or initiatives, nor does it have any climate pledges or commitments documented.
+The agency's emissions data is not cascaded from any parent organization, indicating that it operates independently in its reporting and climate strategy.
+Overall, the EMA's focus on business travel as a primary source of emissions highlights the need for potential strategies to mitigate its carbon footprint in this area.

 Access structured emissions data, company-specific emission factors, and source documents